Gold price forecast for 2026 and beyond

 Gold price forecast for 2030

-Based on the average annual return on gold of 9% to 10% over the past 10 years, and taking the predicted gold price of $4,250 per ounce at the end of 2026 as a starting point, the gold price in 2030 could be between approximately $6,000 and $6,200 per ounce.
+Based on an average annual return for gold of 9% to 10% over the past decade, and taking J.P.
+Morgan's predicted gold price of approximately $6,000 per troy ounce by the end of 2026 as a starting point, the price of gold could reach around $8,500 per troy ounce by 2030.

 Gold price forecast for 2040